See or Say Graphs: Agent-Driven Scalable Graph Structure Understanding with Vision-Language Models: Methodology

+These tasks do not require structural reasoning over the graph.
+Instead, they rely on direct access to individual nodes or edges for basic statistical retrieval, such as counting the total number of nodes or querying the degree of a given node.
+Accordingly, the planning agent directs these tasks to the GraphRAG agent module, providing a retrieval strategy for execution over $\mathcal{K}$.

-\paragraph{Complex Local Tasks.} These tasks require reasoning over fine-grained topological structures, such as finding the shortest path between nodes.
-For such tasks, a visual subgraph offers a concise and intuitive representation that is more effective for complex topological reasoning than verbose textual descriptions.
-Consequently, the planning agent delegates such tasks to the Visual Graph Thoughts agent, while decomposing the task into algorithm-guided substeps and constructing a high-level reasoning plan.
+\paragraph{Visual-Modality Tasks.} These tasks involve reasoning over local graph structures rather than simple retrieval.
+They focus on topological relationships within a limited subgraph (e.g., shortest-path tasks).
+In such cases, visual subgraph representations provide a clearer and more efficient form for structural reasoning than textual descriptions.
+Consequently, the planning agent delegates such tasks to the visual graph thoughts agent, while decomposing the task into algorithm-guided substeps and constructing a high-level reasoning plan.